tshepang/blog/content/the-butterfly-effect-3-2009.md

 +++

-Far better than its [immediate predecessor], and a worthy successor to [the original], this is a well-made and well-acted thriller with a well-written script.
+Far better than its [immediate predecessor], and a worthy successor to the original, this is a well-made and well-acted thriller with a well-written script.
 The twist is interesting, though not entirely convincing... feels forced.
 I enjoyed the performances of the 2 detectives, though no one was as good as overweight plant-loving